-- (B) provide in the case management plan required by Rule 16-302 (b) criteria for: - (i) requiring parties in an action assigned to the family division to attend a scheduling conference in accordance with Rule 2-504.1 (a)(1), and - (ii) identifying those actions in the family division that are appropriate for assignment to a specific judge who shall be responsible for the entire action unless the County Administrative Judge subsequently decides to reassign it; Cross reference: For rules concerning the referral of matters to magistrates as of course, see Rules 2-541 and 9-208. - (C) appoint a family support services coordinator whose responsibilities include: - (i) compiling, maintaining, and providing lists of available public and private family support services, - (ii) coordinating and monitoring referrals in actions assigned to the family division, and
+- (B) provide in the case management plan required by Rule $\frac{16-202 \text{ b}}{16-302 \text{ (b)}}$ criteria for: - (i) requiring parties in an action assigned to the family division to attend a scheduling conference in accordance with Rule 2-504.1 (a) (1), and - (ii) identifying those actions in the family division that are appropriate for assignment to a specific judge who shall be responsible for the entire case action unless the County Administrative Judge subsequently decides to reassign it; Cross reference: For rules concerning the referral of matters to magistrates as of course, see Rules 2-541 and 9-208. - (C) appoint a family support services coordinator whose responsibilities include: - (i) compiling, maintaining, and providing lists of available public and private family support services,

-- (iii) reporting to the County Administrative Judge concerning the need for additional family support services or the modification of existing services; and - (D) prepare and submit to the Chief Judge of the Court of Appeals, no later than October 15 of each year, a written report that includes a description of family support services provided by the court's family division in the preceding fiscal year. - (b) Circuit Courts Without a Family Division - (1) Applicability
+- (ii) coordinating and monitoring referrals in actions assigned to the family division, and - (iii) reporting to the County Administrative Judge concerning the need for additional family support services or the modification of existing services; and - (D) prepare and submit to the Chief Judge of the Court of Appeals, no later than October 15 of each year, a written report that includes a description of family support services needed by the court's family division, a fiscal note that estimates the cost of those services for the following fiscal year, and, whenever practicable, an estimate of the fiscal needs of the Clerk of the Circuit Court for the county pertaining to the family division provided by the court's family division in the preceding fiscal year. - (b) Circuit Courts Without a Family Division - (1) Applicability

-Section (b) of this Rule applies to circuit courts for counties having fewer than eight resident judges of the circuit court authorized by law.
+This section Section (b) of this Rule applies to circuit courts for counties having less fewer than eight resident judges of the circuit court authorized by law.